 For the next few days, I will be bringing back my “Know Your Stats” series that I began a few years back to highlight some important sabermetric stats and concepts.
 We begin this afternoon with OPS and OPS+.

-OPS, or On Base Plus Slugging was the first sabermetric stat to go mainstream.
-It is On-Base Percentage plus Slugging Percentage.
-It’s crude and simple, but it’s a decent quick reference tool.
+OPS, or On Base Plus Slugging was one of the first sabermetric stats to go mainstream.
+It is, as the name implies, On-Base Percentage plus Slugging Percentage.
+It’s crude and simple, but it’s a good quick and dirty reference tool

-OPS, however, is outdone by it’s counterpart OPS+.
+OPS is expanded on even further when made into an index, OPS+.
 OPS+ does something very important: puts the OPS into context.
 The stat makes it possible to compare players from different eras, different teams, and different ballparks.
-It tells you that compared to their respective leagues, Babe Ruth was a better hitter than Barry Bonds by 20%.

 OPS+ is set on a percentage point scale.
 Essentially it is the percentage of league OPS.
 100 (or 100% of the league average) is the league average, while a 110 mark is ten percent better than league average, and 90 is ten percent worse.

 OPS as I mentioned, is crude and the most basic sabermetric stat out there.
 It has its flaws, but it is a great way to get people to start thinking about sabermetrics.
-While OPS and OPS+ are both good stats (although you always want to use wOBA when available), they are too basic to make conclusions off of.
+OPS and OPS+ are solid stats and certainly better than batting average, although not as good as wOBA or wRC+.

 OPS= ((H +BB+HBP)/PA) + (TB/AB)